ilealm/math_daily_exercise/README.md

 TODO: Add message "needs to be an integer" to amount

 TODO: in select to, select 10 as default: done
-TODO: validation on from less than to
+TODO: validation on from less than to: done
+TODO: set cursor on 1st input: done
 TODO: play logic
 TODO: show results
 TODO: save game